HajkD/Active-maintenance-of-phylotranscriptomic-hourglasses/README.md

 ```

-### Retrieving divergence maps for D. rerio, D. melanogaster, and A. thaliana
+### Retrieving Divergence Maps for D. rerio, D. melanogaster, and A. thaliana

 To perform __Divergence Stratigraphy__ using `orthologr` you need the following prerequisites